diegozain/alles/projects/wave-proc/harmonic-denoising/readme.md

 ### Observations 🌜🌛

-  * In the case where there is only one block, this approach is still feasible because there is no explicit storage (and inversion) of large matrices.
+  * In the case where there is only one block, this approach is still feasible because,
+    * there is no explicit storage (and inversion) of large matrices.

   * Getting a very good solution for *fo* first is essential:
     * recovering α & β wont work if *fo* is not found first,